glueops-rip/admiral/README.md

 ## Overview

 This Admiral repository will guide you on creating a captain (kubernetes cluster).

+Pre-requisites:
+- https://github.com/GlueOps/terraform-module-cloud-multy-prerequisites or have a file provided to you with all the outputs from this module

 You will need to follow these steps in this order:

 1) Create the kubernetes infra for the desired clouder provider
 2) Deploy ArgoCD onto the kubernetes cluster